ESIPFed/sweet/README.md

 </table>

 # What is SWEET?
 SWEET is a highly modular ontology suite with ~6000 concepts in ~200 separate ontologies covering Earth system science.
 SWEET is a mid-level ontology and consists of nine top-level concepts that can be used as a foundation for domain-specific ontologies that extend these top-level SWEET components.
 SWEET’s own domain-specific ontologies, which extend the upper level ontologies, can provide users interested in further developing a particular domain with a solid set of concepts to get started.
-SWEET ontologies are written in [W3C Turtle](https://www.w3.org/TR/turtle/); the Terse RDF Triple Language and are publicly available under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0).
+SWEET ontologies are written in [W3C Turtle](https://www.w3.org/TR/turtle/); the Terse RDF Triple Language.

 # SWEET as Linked Data
 Details of how HTTP requests against http://sweetontology.net are processed can be found [here](https://github.com/ESIPFed/sweet/wiki/sweetontology.net).